serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 This also affects Terraform pull request automation solutions, like (Atlantis)[https://www.runatlantis.io/] .

-We'll start by discussing two ways to do this, before discussing remediation.
+We'll start by discussing two ways to do this before covering remediation.
 We'll then leave the reader with a take-home exercise to find a way around the remediation (and DM me the answer the answer on Twitter please!).

 ## Setup